Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 | storable |     Persistent	| Primitive, Storable (if nested in a persistent class)|
 |temporary | Transient	| Other |

+When you design an object, it can be difficult to choose how to manipulate that
+object: by value or by handle.
+The following ideas can help you to make up your mind:

+* If your object may have a long lifetime within the application and you want to make multiple references to it, it would be preferable to manipulate this object with a handle.
+The memory for the object will be allocated on the heap.
+The handle which points to that memory is a light object which can be rapidly passed in argument.
+This avoids the penalty of copying a large object.
+* If your object will have a limited lifetime, for example, used within a single algorithm, it would be preferable to manipulate this object by value, non-regarding its size, because this object is allocated on the stack and the allocation and de-allocation of memory is extremely rapid, which avoids the implicit calls to *new* and *delete* occasioned by allocation on the heap.
+* Finally, if an object will be created only once during, but will exist throughout the lifetime of the application, the best choice may be a class manipulated by handle or a value declared as a global variable.

 @subsection occt_fcug_2_2 Programming with Handles

 @subsubsection occt_fcug_2_2_1 Handle Definition

 A handle may be compared with a C++ pointer.
 Several handles  can reference the same object.
 Also, a single handle may reference several  objects, but only one at a time.
 To have access to the object it refers to, the  handle must be de-referenced just as with a C++ pointer.

 Transient and Persistent classes may be manipulated either  with handles or with values.
 Handles which reference non-persistent objects are  called non-storable handles; therefore, a persistent object cannot contain a  non-storable handle.